MouseLightDataBrowser/ndb-system-prod/README.md

 # Neuron Data Browser Container Deployment
-Docker Compose and facilities to bring up all containers, minus legacy services.
+Docker Compose and facilities to bring up all containers.